NLC India Limited: Mining projects

-NLC has four open cast lignite mines, namely, Mine I, Mine II, Mine IA and Barsingsar Mine.
+NLC has four open cast lignite mines, namely, Mine I, Mine II, Mine IA and Barsingsar Mine and a coal mine named Talabira II & III OCP, Sambalpur Odisha.
 The lignite mined out is used as fuel to the linked pithead power stations.
 Also, raw lignite is being sold to small scale industries to use it as fuel in their production activities.
+The mines at Talabira currently despatches coal to Tuticorin Thermal Power Plant (NTPL) and sells the balance coal to outside customers.